jmbhughes/CSCI2824-Discrete-Structures/misc/README.md

 # Notes

-All course notes are available here.
 If you see an error, please let me know either on Piazza (for those in the course) or by email (for everyone else).

+Solutions to practices are available on Canvas.
+If you're not in the course and would like to see them for self-study or for your class, please email me at [hughes.jmb@gmail.com](mailto:hughes.jmb@gmail.com).
+They are not listed here to preclude cheating.

 ## Index